 4. Brooklyn (2015)

-Brooklyn is a romantic period drama which tells the heart-breaking story of the Irish diaspora and in particular, one Eilis Lacey’s (played by Saoirse Ronan) immigration to New York.
-Emory Cohen and Domhnall Gleeson co-star as Eilis’s two potential lovers, symbolising the choice she has to make; return home to Ireland and accept her role in society, or stay in New York and try to achieve the American dream.
+Brooklyn is a romantic period drama that tells the heartbreaking story of the Irish diaspora, particularly of one Eilis Lacey’s (played by Saoirse Ronan) immigration to New York.
+Emory Cohen and Domhnall Gleeson co-star as Eilis’s two potential lovers, symbolising the choice she has to make: return home to Ireland and accept her role in society, or stay in New York and try to achieve the American dream.

-We can relate to Eilis’s struggles with homesickness, however Ireland in the 1950’s had very little to offer a young woman like our protagonist, apart from the prospect of marrying into wealth.
-In a twist of fate, once Eilis begins to acclimatise to life in Brooklyn a tragic incident forces her to decide on her future much sooner than she had expected.
+We can relate to Eilis’s struggles with homesickness.
+However, in the 1950s, Ireland had little to offer a young woman like our protagonist apart from the prospect of marrying into wealth.
+In a twist of fate, once Eilis begins to acclimate to life in Brooklyn, a tragic incident forces her to decide on her future much sooner than expected.

-This is one movie every Irish person should take the time to watch.
-So many people have experienced immigration first hand or stayed behind when a family member left home; many relatives moved abroad and never got to return again.
+This is one movie every Irish person should watch.
+Many people have experienced immigration firsthand or stayed behind when a family member left home; many relatives moved abroad and never got to return.
 Brooklyn shares a universal experience in a uniquely Irish way.

 5. My Left Foot (1989)

-My Left Foot: The Story of Christy Brown, simply known as My Left Foot is a biographical drama by Irish director Jim Sheridan adapted from the 1959 memoir by Christy Brown.
+My Left Foot: The Story of Christy Brown, simply known as My Left Foot, is a biographical drama by Irish director Jim Sheridan adapted from Christy Brown’s 1959 memoir.
 Daniel Day-Lewis plays Christy Brown, an Irish man born with cerebral palsy who could control only his left foot.

-Brown went on to become a famous artist and writer and the film follows the story of his upbringing, growing up in an Irish family of 15.
+Brown became a famous artist and writer, and the film follows the story of his upbringing, growing up in an Irish family of 15.
 Brenda Fricker stars as his mother, Mrs. Brown.

-My left foot saw both Irish actors Daniel Day-Lewis and Brenda Fricker win Oscars for Best Actor and Best Supporting Actress respectively.
-The movie was mainly filmed in Admore Studios in Bray, Co.
+My Left Foot saw Irish actors Daniel Day-Lewis and Brenda Fricker win Oscars for Best Actor and Best Supporting Actress, respectively.
+The movie was mainly filmed in Ardmore Studios in Bray, Co.
 Wicklow.

 Irish Mob Movies